DAY OF THE DEAD IN MEXICO CITY

 Let us show you Mexico City through a vegan lens, during the most soulful and unforgettable season of all: Día de los Muertos.

 Please note: This is an itinerary that will only be enjoyed by travelers who are OK with crowds and crowded streets.
 Día de los Muertos is a popular celebration for both locals and tourists alike.
 Please only book these dates if you are OK with crowded experiences.
-If you prefer more quiet and relaxing tours, consider booking during the June months.
+If you prefer more quiet and relaxing tours, consider booking our Mexico City tours during the January or June months.

 What’s on the Itinerary?